pavelbrn/Bash_Scripts/squirrel_CLI/Readme.md

 Typing YourProjectName in the command line from anywhere will now switch you into your working directory.

-2) move files from any directory to your target directory
+2) Move files from any directory to your target directory with only one command after setting up the "-from" and "-target" directories.

 Setup:

+You only have to run this setup once, the directory paths will be automatically saved unless you change them in the future

 sq -from dir/moving/files/from/